VijayAnaparthi/Air-Quality-Prediction/README.md

 1. I found out XGboost regressor is less overfitting compare to remaning two models.
 But Random forest regressor giving the best results in terms of error.

-2. So in above Airpi_output.csv file i added 3 more columns add appended predicted values of every model for each datapoint.
+2. So in above Airpi_output.csv file i added 3 more columns and appended predicted values of every model for each datapoint.